 The fundamental need for excellence in research into strokes and stroke recovery is clear.
 I have set up the Ossie Newell Foundation to try and contribute to this research in recognition of the debt of gratitude I owe those people who helped me on a long, hard but ultimately life-saving journey.

-Introduction from Professor Sir David Greenaway, Vice-Chancellor, University of Nottingham
+Introduction from Professor Sir David Greenaway, former Vice-Chancellor, University of Nottingham

 It is my great pleasure to provide an introduction to the Ossie Newell Foundation.
 Ossie has made a unique contribution to stroke care at local and national level, where he has been a persistent and loyal advocate.